MSSW Application Requirements and Instructions

 Official International Transcripts

-Applicants who attended institutions outside the U.S. must provide official records of study with the application.
-Records must include course titles, grades received, degree title, and degree award date.
-Documents not in English must include a certified translation.
+Records must include course titles, grades, degree title, and degree award date.
+Documents not issued in English must include a certified translation.

-For all international institution transcripts, applicants must demonstrate academic equivalency to a standard U.S. bachelor’s degree through an official course-by-course evaluation.
-Exception: Applicants who completed 18 credits or fewer outside the U.S. may submit an unofficial transcript for admissions review.
+Applicants who completed 18 credits or fewer outside the United States may submit an unofficial transcript for admission review.
 If admitted, an official transcript must be sent directly from the institution.
-In this case, an evaluation is not required.

 Additional Requirements by Program